cwashmun20/cda-tools/README.md

 Clifford Ashmun, CDA Board Member and Records Keeper

 ## Description
-_Note: this project is a work-in-progress as of October 2024._
+_Note: this project is a work-in-progress._

 cda-tools is a repo for the [Collegiate Dancesport Association (CDA)](https://collegiatedancesport.org/) to automate [Fair Level Certification (FLC)](https://collegiatedancesport.org/fairlevel/) at circuit dancesport competitions.